-This page has information for Registered Training Organisations (RTOs) about mandatory training required for people employed in work zone traffic management on Northern Territory (NT) Government roads.
+If you are a registered training organisation (RTO), you can find out about mandatory training required for people employed in work zone traffic management on Northern Territory (NT) Government roads.

 Work zone traffic management is the safe management of traffic through and around sites where work is being undertaken on a road, or where an event is being held.